National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 The harmonized EHR data that _do_ require an approved DUR to access are made available in three different "levels," each with different amounts of data obfuscation, and correspondingly different access requirements.
 Deciding which level of data is appropriate for your study is important, because accessing Level 3 data is more work and restrictive than accessing Level 2 data.
-On the other hand, there are some studies that can be accomplished only with Level 3 data.
+On the other hand, some studies can be accomplished with only Level 3 data.
 Note that if you start with a lower level of data, it is possible to "upgrade" a project's access level, though all participants in the project will need to complete another DUR for the new level.

-In addition to the primary Level 1, 2, and 3 datasets is "PPRL" data.
+In addition to the primary Level 1, 2, and 3 datasets are "PPRL" data.
 PPRL data includes extra non-EHR sources of information such as obituary-based mortality records and viral variant sequencing information.
 These are available alongside only Level 3 data as an optional add-on; we'll discuss PPRL in more detail below.